PA0SNY

 On the roof..

-The Diamond V2000 is one of those ideal antennas for the FT-8900.
-Although I bought it with the multiplex filter, I don't have to use that here.
+The Diamond V2000 is an ideal antenna for my Yaesu FT-8900.
+Although I bought it with the multiplex filter, I don't use it now.
 It goes straight into the receptacle.
 The only thing that can be adjusted is the counter poise (radial) for 6 meters.

-Further, I use the antenna for reception of the Airband (118 - 137 MHz) on my FT-8900 and the SDRPlay.
-Although it has no ideal impedance there, it works fine so close to Schiphol Airport
+Further, I use the antenna for reception of the Airband (118 - 137 MHz) on my FT-8900, FT-897D and the SDRPlay.
+Although it has no ideal resonnance there, it works fine so close to Schiphol Airport

 The V2000 is an antenna with some complexity.